-We understand how tough and challenging it an be as a carer in the UK.
+We understand how tough and challenging it can be as a carer in the UK.
 Here is a comprehensive guide for a carer.
-We hope this guide for a carer will help you in your day to day job or if you are looking at getting into becoming a a carer.
+We hope this guide for a carer will help you in your day to day job or if you are looking to become a carer.

 - A Guide To Help Home Carers In The UK To Offer Good Care